artonio/zenbook-duo-palm-rejection-/README.md

 A lightweight system daemon that automatically disables the touchpad while typing to prevent accidental cursor movements (palm rejection).

+## ⚠️ Current Limitations

+- **Keyboard Support**: Only works with the built-in keyboard attached to the Zenbook Duo
+- **No Bluetooth Support**: Does not support Bluetooth keyboards
+- **Hot-Plugging**: Detaching and re-attaching the keyboard does not automatically restart the daemon - manual restart required
+- **Hard-coded Cooldown**: 300ms cooldown period is not configurable

 ## Features

 - **Automatic palm rejection** - Disables touchpad while typing